kixlab/chatgpt-dataset/README.md

-## Dataset
+# Dataset Description
-This is a dataset released from the paper [Understanding Users’ Dissatisfaction with ChatGPT Responses: Types, Resolving Tactics, and the Effect of Knowledge Level]()
+This is a dataset released from the paper [Understanding Users’ Dissatisfaction with ChatGPT Responses: Types, Resolving Tactics, and the Effect of Knowledge Level]().
+The dataset is hierarchically organized, comprising the following components:
+- User (N=94)
+- ChatGPT conversation links and logs (N=249)
+- User's recollected experience data on dissatisfactory ChatGPT responses (N=377)
+- User's strategies to respond to the dissatisfactory response (N=459)

 ## Structure
 The dataset is in JSON format.
 The structure is as follows: